YoobeeWebTutors/javascript-manual/19-events.md

 When certain events are triggered by the user, there are default actions that occur even without JavaScript.
 Clicking a link will navigate the window to its destination.
 Clicking a submit button will cause the form to send its data and navigate to the resulting page.
 These are usually intended, but sometimes you want to prevent them from happening.

-To prevent a default action from occuring, we must run the `preventDefault()` method on the event object passed into the event listener function.
+To prevent a default action from occurring, we must run the `preventDefault()` method on the event object passed into the event listener function.

 ```js
 var navLinks = document.querySelectorAll("nav a");